lucia2007/bookwormkid/TESTING.md

 | &check; | Clicking the Pinterest link in the footer area opens Pinterest in a new window.
 | &check; | Clicking the Twitter link in the footer area opens Twitter in a new window.
 | &check; | Clicking the FAQ link in the footer area takes the user to freaquently asked questions.
+| &check; | The search functionality is restricted to products only and does not comprise enquiries.
 | &check; | Clicking the Privacy Policy link in the footer area takes the user to the Privacy Policy.
 | &check; | Clicking the Terms of Use in the footer area takes the user to the Terms of Use.
 | &check; | Clicking the Shipping Info in the footer area takes the user to the FAQ where they can find more information.